Table of Contents

 - Numerous small lesions

-- Cells large with pale cytoplasm but lack aggressive nuclear features like nuclear pleomorphism or prominent nucleoli
+- Cells are large with pale cytoplasm but lack aggressive nuclear features like nuclear pleomorphism or prominent nucleoli

 - Similar staining profile